Šauška: Character

 Šauška was a goddess of love (including sexual love), as well as war.
 In the former of these two roles, she was believed to be able to guarantee conjugal love, return or deprive of potency, but also turn women into men and vice versa.
 Especially in Anatolia, she was also closely associated with magic and incantations, and as a result could be invoked as a healing deity.
 Hittite texts describe her as taršikantaš MUNUS-aš, which can be translated as "the woman of that which is repeatedly spoken," most likely a reference to her role in incantations.

 Šauška was also the tutelary goddess of Nineveh, and in Hurrian myths she is often called the "queen" of that city.
 Other Hurrian texts refer to her as Ninuwawi, "she of Nineveh," or Ninuvaḫi, "the Ninevite."
 The association is also present in Mesopotamian texts: these from the Ur III period label her as ni-nu-a-kam, "of Nineveh," while an Old Babylonian god list from Uruk mentions her under the name ^{d}INANNA ni-nu-a.

 Unlike the Mesopotamian Ishtar, as well as the other "Ishtars" known to Hurrians and Hittites (such as Ishtar of Samuha, possibly the same deity as the enigmatic "Goddess of the Night," DINGIR.GE_{6}), Šauška did not have a pronounced astral character.
 The role of a divine representation of Venus was instead played by Pinikir in the Hurrian pantheon.
 Like Šauška, she was associated with Ishtar.
 A single ritual text pairs them together.

 Androgynous or genderfluid characteristics

 While primarily referred to as a goddess, Šauška had both a feminine and masculine aspect and in reliefs from the Yazılıkaya sanctuary appears twice, once among the gods, accompanied also by her handmaidens Ninatta and Kulitta, and once among goddesses.
 A Hurrian ritual text separately mentions offerings to "male attributes" and "female attributes" of Šauška.

 Hittitologist Gary Beckman states that "ambiguous gender identification" was a characteristic of a category he refers to as "Ishtar type" goddesses, encompassing also the likes of Ninsianna and Pinikir.

+Similar to Enheduana's description of Inanna/Ishtar having the ability to turn a man into a woman or a woman into a man, Šauška is noted to have this ability in the context of making men and women infertile, symbolically emasculating and de-feminizing them.